 Insulating the Grow Room

-It is critical to insulate your grow room so that temperature remains constant.
+It is critical to insulate your grow room so that the temperature remains constant.
 Insulation also helps with humidity and lighting concerns.
 Mylar is the most commonly chosen material to use for insulation.
 We recommend that you adhere it directly to your walls, ensuring that it doesn’t have any ripples, bubbles, gaps or folds.
 The Mylar also creates a reflective surface, which helps to maximize lighting around the plants.

 Controlling Your Room’s Climate